fatemeebrahimzadeh/SVG-React/README.md

 http://svg-react.surge.sh/

-I tried to use the best algorithm for implementing the selection function in this project which is about using the basics of SVG in React and learning.
+This repository contains a project that focuses on using the fundamentals of SVG in React while also exploring and learning about different algorithms for implementing the selection function.
+The author has made an effort to use the best algorithm for this purpose.